Edgenesis/shifu/docs/design/shifu-framework/telemetry-service-MinIO.md

     TelemetryService -->|Save file| MinIO
 ```

-If you want to upload a big file(like 2~200mb), you need set a larger timeout, you can set telemetryTimeoutInMilliseconds(when deviceShifu get file from Device) at configmap.yaml, then you should set RequestTimeout at telemetryservice.yaml.
+If you want to upload a big file(like 2~200mb), you need set a larger timeout, you can set telemetryTimeoutInMilliseconds(when deviceShifu get file from Device) at configmap.yaml, then you should set RequestTimeoutMS at telemetryservice.yaml.
 There is an example in `examples/minioTelemetryService/deployment/`.